unixhead/Misc-Modbus-Security/README.md

 In v0.1 there is no RBAC support and it doesn't matter if you include the Modbus OID or not.

 In v0.2 there is RBAC support, the Modbus OID (1.3.6.1.4.1.50316.802.1) needs to be set in the certificate to either "operator" for read-only access or "admin" for read-write.
-Any other value, or lack of hte OID, will result in the connection being cut.
+Any other value, or lack of the OID, will result in the connection being cut.

 # Certificate Creation